pereirinha/woocommerce-variation-details-on-page-product/tags/2.0.3.1/readme.txt

 * If your product is set to be variable and you have also set size and/or weight on each your predefined attributes, this plugin will show those details within other meta details.

 = Feedback =
-* Will try to help on issues pointed on http://wordpress.org/support/plugin/woocommerce-variation-details-on-page-product and https://github.com/pereirinha/woocommerce-variation-details-on-page-product/issues
+* Will try to help on issues pointed on  https://github.com/pereirinha/woocommerce-variation-details-on-page-product/issues
 * Fell free to suggest or contribute
 * Can find me on twitter @porreirinha